FedorIvanov37/sv-terminal/README.md

 ## What's new in this version

-* Field validation added to the Terminal.
+* Fields validation added to the Terminal.
 The validation can be turned off through settings window
 * Added internal config to ini files for storing max amount and generated fields
+* Added transaction timeouts - after 60 seconds after sending transaction will be deleted from the Queue
+* JSON format simplified, backward compatibility exists
+*